|

 Introduction

-Orthomolecular medicine is defined as the provision of the optimum
+Orthomolecular medicine is defined as the provision of the optimummolecular

 constitution, especially the optimum concentration of substances